 Abramovich sacked Mourinho the first time around because he was not happy with the defensive style of football and there have been few signs that it will be any different in the 51-year-old’s second spell.

-The trophies will no doubt come if Mourinho stays for the next three seasons on his 10 million pound per year contract.
+The trophies will no doubt come if Mourinho stays for the next three seasons on his £10 million per year contract.
 But can he ever deliver the Chelsea that Abramovich really wants?